Human rights risks

 Ready to gain unparalleled insights into your supply chain's human rights risks?
 Our detailed human rights risk dashboard offers national, subnational and sector-specific data of agri commodities, providing a much clearer picture of the human rights landscape.
 Each risk is quantified on a scale from 0 (no risk at all) to 5 (very high risk), allowing you to understand the severity and take targeted actions to meet your sustainability goals.
 Try our free dashboard.

-This map shows the results of our human rights risk assessment of child labour in the coffee sector in Colombia.
-The national risk level for child labour in the coffee sector in Colombia is a 4 (out of 5), the subnational level scores vary slightly based on subnational education indicators.
+This map shows the results of our human rights risk assessment of child labour in the cocoa sector in Cameroon.
 A risk score indicates the likelihood of a risk for a specific commodity in a particular region.
-The environmental risk scores range between a score of 0, indicating no risk and a score of 5, indicating a very high risk.

-The human rights risk map covers the following risks for cocoa, soy, palm oil, and coffee across 28 countries:
+The human rights risk map covers the following risks for 9 commodities across 34 countries:

 • Child labour